pelicanbaytennisgroups/content/page/playersinfo.md

 5. Enter Player Info and Submit.<br>
    Type the first few letters of the players last nanme and select from the list.
 You do not need the Pelican Bay ID.<br>
 6. **For each match, the Captain supplies new clay court balls.** If you are the Captain and need to sub out of a match, you still are responsible for supplying the match balls.<br>
-## Google Group EMAIL list:
-1. Your default roster email will be added to the MatchPoint Google Group: matchpoint-tennis@googlegroups.com
-2. Check your spam and mark @googlegroups as a safe sender.
-Create a contact in your addressb book.
-This ensures that your mail spam filter will not block group emails.<br>
-3. The group email allows you to send emails to all members of the MatchPoint tennis group when you address and email to matchpoint-tennis@googlegroups.com.<br>
-4. Reply directly to the sender when agreeing to sub to prevent flooding everyone with unnecessary emails.
-5. **The group email is exclusively for The Players administrative use only.** The group email is to be used only by the group coordinator to send notifications to the entire group and for group members to find subs or fill openings in matches.<br>
-If you feel the need to contact people, please use the Roster and send individual emails.
-If any other unrelated emails are sent, you may be subject to being removed from the group<br>

 Powered by [Hugo](http://www.gohugo.io/) Theme By [nodejh](https://github.com/nodejh/hugo-theme-mini)